Malaysia–Singapore Second Link: Public transport

 Causeway Link Routes CW3, CW4, CW6 and CW7 from Jurong East, Boon Lay & Tuas Link in Singapore to Bukit Indah, Gelang Patah, Pontian & Legoland in Malaysia cross the Second Link daily.

 Transtar Travel Routes TS6 & TS6A from Buona Vista & Changi Airport via one-north & Tuas Link in Singapore to Legoland, Puteri Harbour & Gelang Patah Sentral in Malaysia cross the Second Link daily.
 Both routes stop at intermediate points on request.

+Digital immigration initiatives (2024–2025)

+In mid-2024, the Malaysian government implemented a pilot program for "passport-less" immigration clearance at the Sultan Abu Bakar Complex (KSAB) for Malaysian bus commuters and motorcyclists.
+The system utilizes a QR code-based application (such as MyTrip or MyRentas) to expedite border crossings.
+Following the initial pilot, the system was expanded in early 2025 to include car passengers and foreign nationals, as part of a broader effort to integrate travel within the Johor-Singapore Special Economic Zone (JS-SEZ).